- Our Team

 What your tenancy is “worth” can vary wildly.

 How much you can get for a buyout of your apartment can vary wildly from a few thousand dollars well into the six figures.
-The price you arrive at will ultimately depend on strategy, needs and relative bargaining power.
+The price you arrive at will ultimately depend on strategy, needs, and relative bargaining power.
 Each situation is different, and we will use our expertise to help guide you through the process.

 Your landlord is almost certainly looking at this as a business decision.
 You should too.
-While your landlord will eventually recoup whatever costs they incur in a buyout later on – either by charging higher rent to a new tenant, or because they can sell the property at a higher price, the money you get is finite.
+While your landlord will eventually recoup whatever costs they incur in a buyout later on – either by charging higher rent to a new tenant or because they can sell the property at a higher price, the money you get is finite.

 If you’re staying in San Francisco, you can expect your rent to be much higher if you’re moving out of a low-rent apartment.
 Are you going to just be handing over the money you get in a buyout to another landlord?
 If you’re moving out of the Bay Area then your money will of course go farther.

-Does your landlord have other ways to force you to move out if you don’t negotiate a deal, such as an owner move in eviction or Ellis Eviction?
-While threats of these “no fault” evictions are common in buyout negotiations, it can be difficult to know when or if your landlord is bluffing – and in certain circumstances you may never know.
-However, by evaluating your options and your comfort with risk you may be able to get a better handle on what you are or aren’t comfortable with and whether or not it makes sense to test the waters in negotiating a buyout.
+Does your landlord have other ways to force you to move out if you don’t negotiate a deal, such as an owner move-in eviction or Ellis Eviction?
+While threats of these “no fault” evictions are common in buyout negotiations, it can be difficult to know when or if your landlord is bluffing – and in certain circumstances, you may never know.
+However, by evaluating your options and your comfort with the risk you may be able to get a better handle on what you are or aren’t comfortable with and whether or not it makes sense to test the waters in negotiating a buyout.